 My dear fellow parents, I think I can give myself a gold star for talking to my children about the meaning of Christmas being Jesus’s birth, but I may have failed them in pointing them towards the reality that the reason for Christmas is ultimately Jesus’s death.
 The Bible makes it very clear that the reason He was born is because He needed to be born so He could die for us.

 It is a truth that on the surface may appear to be ugly, but in reality, is the most beautiful fact that ever was.
 It is a truth that may make a joyful holiday seem somber, but actually gives us cause for most exuberant of celebrations.
 It is a truth that should fill us with the wonder of the season like nothing else can.

 It is a truth that we must bring home to our children.
 As Tripp says, Advent is a gift to parents.
 An opportunity like no other for us to point our kids to Christ.
-He suggests we ask our children six questions as we tell them the Advent story, as we sit around the beautiful Christmas tree and point them towards the homely, holy tree that Christ would die on — the cross.
+He suggests we prepare questions to ask kids about Christmas, as we sit around the beautiful Christmas tree and point them towards the homely, holy tree that Christ would die on — the cross.

 - What is this season about?

 - Why did Jesus have to come?